-As a guide to the calibration parameters and as a benchmark for interpreting our findings, we use university endowment fund data from the National Association of College and University Business Officers and Commonfund Endowment Fund Survey (NCES).
-See Brown et al. (2010), Dimmock (2012), and Brown et al. (2014) for more details.
+As a guide to the calibration parameters and a benchmark for interpreting our findings, we use university endowment fund data from the National Association of College and University Business Officers and Commonfund Endowment Fund Survey (NCES).
+See Brown et al. (2010, 2014) and Dimmock (2012) for more details.
 We focus on the cross-section of 774 university endowment funds as of the 2014-2015 academic year end.

+4.1.1.
 Asset Allocation.
-The NCES provides annual snapshots of endowment funds' portfolio allocations.
-To link the NCES data to the model, we aggregate endowment allocations in the NCES data into the three asset classes in our model: (1) the risk-free asset, which aggregates cash and fixed income, (2) public equity, which aggregates public equity and REITs, and (3) the alternative asset, which aggregates hedge funds, private equity, venture capital, private real estate, and natural resources.
-For determining some of the calibration parameters we use the disaggregated sub-asset classes (e.g., venture capital), which are reported in Appendix D.
+NCES provides annual snapshots of endowment funds' portfolio allocations.
+To link the NCES data to the model, we aggregate endowment allocations in the NCES data into the three asset classes in our model: (1) the risk-free asset, which aggregates cash and fixed income; (2) public equity, which aggregates public equity and real estate investment trusts (REITs); and (3) the alternative asset, which aggregates hedge funds, private equity, venture capital, private real estate, and natural resources.
+For determining some of the calibration parameters, we use the disaggregated subasset classes (e.g., venture capital), which are reported in Appendix D.